Arctic Circle Expedition, Naujaat

 Weather and time permitting the boat tour may also visit North Pole River and the John Rae house.
 John Rae, a young doctor practising in Canada at the time, was commissioned in July 1846 to sail up the west coast of Hudson Bay from Churchill to Repulse Bay to examine the north coast of this mysterious bay.
 Rae discovered this beautiful area and returned in August to winter.
 This was when Rae and his men built the stone house at Fort Hope (North Pole River).
 Some of the parts were even brought up from Churchill.
 He was experienced with constructing stone houses as he was native to Scotland and familiar with the sedimentary rock surrounding him.
 Construction was finished by the beginning of September and the rest is history!

 If you are an early riser, this morning you will have time to explore town and perhaps purchase some art before our late morning flight back to Winnipeg.
-Take a wander through the co-op, take last minute photos, and say goodbye to the new friends you now have living on the Arctic Circle.
+Have a final wander through the co-op, take last minute photos, and say goodbye to the new friends you now have living on the Arctic Circle.
 We’ll board our flight which will take us community hopping south.
 Window seats are ideal, as the views on clear days are spectacular while flying over Nunavut’s Kivalliq region.
 On arrival to Winnipeg you cross the street to your hotel for a final overnight stay.

 Check out of your hotel and make your way to the airport terminal to check in for your departing flight back home or onward to your next destination.
 We’re sure you’ll take many wonderful memories of Arctic Canada with you!